giant995/jmplourde.com/README.md

 sudo make install
 ```

+## Write Blog Posts

+Create an `.md` file inside `/posts`.
+The first line should be a markdown h1 title, followed by a blank line followed by the publishing date on a newline.
+There should be another blank line before the post content.

+## Build

-Then clone this repo, navigate inside the directory and build:
+After cloning this repo, navigate inside the directory and build:

 ```sh
 make build